cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 We can now run our Java code:

 {% highlight java linenos %}
-java -cp . -Djava.library.path=/NATIVE_SHARED_LIB_FOLDER com.baeldung.jni.HelloWorldJNI
+java -cp . -Djava.library.path=. com.example.JNI
 {% endhighlight %}

 Using the JNI is obviously not the most simple way to develop software.